-French author Annie Ernaux awarded Nobel Prize for Literature
+French author Annie Ernaux awarded Nobel prize for literature

 Ernaux, whose work is mostly autobiographical, is 82.

-The prize is awarded by the Swedish Academy and is worth 10 million Swedish crowns ($1.4 million).
+The prize – widely seen as the world’s most prestigious literary award – is awarded by the Swedish Academy and is worth 10 million Swedish crowns ($1.4 million).

 In explaining its choice, the Academy said Ernaux “consistently and from different angles, examines a life marked by strong disparities regarding gender, language and class”.